kohankhaki/UAMCTS/README.md

 - FILE_NAME is the name of the file of the result of the experiments.
 This file contians a dictionary with keys 'num_steps' and 'rewards'.
 - SCENARIO can be "online" or "offline".
 - PLOT_NAME is the name of the generated plot.
 The plot will be saved with name PLOT_NAME.png in the UAMCTS/Plot/ directory.
-- metric can be "num_steps" or "rewards".
+- METRIC can be "num_steps" or "rewards".